skullbaselab/ljeng.github.io/dsa.md

 # Data Structures and Algorithms
-I enjoy finding efficient, innovative solutions to data structure and algorithm problems, particularly ones that very few people have thought of previously.
-I have dedicated this page to showing how I arrived at these solutions.
+I do competitive programming and enjoy finding efficient, innovative solutions to data structure and algorithm problems.
+I have dedicated this page to sharing how I arrived at these solutions.
 ### [Wildcard Matching](https://leetcode.com/problems/wildcard-matching)
 <details markdown="1">
 <summary>Problem Statement</summary>